fzakaria/fzakaria.com/_posts/2024-07-05-learn-nix-the-fun-way.md

 Here we are pinning our package to dependencies which come from NixOS/Nixpkgs release branch 24.05.

-If we build this, we get the the result:
+If we build this, we get the result:

   **/nix/store/lr6wlz2652r35rwzc79samg77l6iqmii-what-is-my-ip**